 After all, in the 2011 biopic My Week With Marilyn, with Monroe being played by Michelle Williams, Marilyn cheekily states during a trip to the UK that she loves to wear Yardley London’s lavender fragrance (unfortunately, you can no longer buy this scent in fragrance form, but you can buy a lotion or a soap bar).

 The evidence of whether Monroe wore this fragrance is scant, but the evidence that she favored another British fragrance is hard to deny.
 Read on to find out what that fragrance was, but first let’s bust the Chanel No.5 myth once and for all.

 Did Marilyn Monroe Really Wear Chanel No. 5?

-One of the most iconic quotes of all time, when asked about her nighttime apparel, Monroe said she only wears the famous scent Chanel No.5.
+One of the most iconic quotes of all time, when asked about her nighttime apparel, Monroe said she only wears the famous scent Chanel No.5 in bed.

 But where did this quote come from?
 It originated from an interview with Monroe in Life Magazine in April 1952.
 The interviewer didn’t ask this question themselves, but rather the quote came about during an anecdote Marilyn was telling:

 “Once this fellow says, ‘Marilyn, what do you wear to bed?’
 So I said ‘I only wear Chanel No. 5.’”

 Like a game of telephone, the quote quickly became warped.
 In some versions, Monroe is conflated as both speakers, and the quote becomes: “What do I wear in bed?
 Why, Chanel No. 5, of course.”